The best ways to share files securely make it simple and easy to share files using online services that are encrypted for security and privacy.

 Therefore we'll look at existing popular apps and software that uses encryption by default, so that any information - and files - you send using these will stay protected and secured.

-pCloud Crypto is a cloud storage service with a difference in that it uses encryption to add an extra layer of security to your backed-up files.
+pCloud is a cloud storage service with a difference in that it uses encryption to add an extra layer of security to your backed-up files.

 There doesn’t appear to be any limit to the size of files you can upload to pCloud, so that makes it ideal not just for syncing files, but syncing large ones – and sharing them with whoever you want.